ricardosalveti/systemready-template/README.md

+# Template Structure for SystemReady Compliance Reports

+This repo structure is the template for collecting compliance evidence for a SystemReady certification.

+## General Instructions

 General instructions for collecting SystemReady compliance logs:

 ./report.txt
     Fill in with information about the system being certified

+./acs
+    If using serial console, capture a full console log from first power on until completion of ACS tests.
+Must include all output from firmware.
+    Should end at a Linux busybox shell prompt after running FWTS tests.

 ./acs/acs-results
-    Place an entire copy of the 'LUV-Results' or 'acs-results' partitions, as  follows:
+    Place an entire copy of the 'LUV-Results' or 'acs-results' partitions, as
+    follows:

         For Enterprise ACS, under the 'LUV-Results' partition:
             /luv-results-<date>
             /sbsa_results